AlexWarnes/svelte-kbc/README.md

 wasdConfig({ space: 'jump' })
 ```

-Now your control stores will be named `w, a, s, d, shift, jump`
+Now your control rune properties will be named `w, a, s, d, shift, jump`

 # Types